 The stories of magic and myth gathered by the Brothers Grimm have become part of the way children—and adults—learn about the vagaries of the real world.
 Cinderella, Rapunzel, Snow-White, Hänsel and Gretel, Little Red-Cap (Little Red Riding Hood), and Briar-Rose (Sleeping Beauty) are only a few of the more than two hundred enchanting characters included in this volume.
 The tales are presented just as Jacob and Wilhelm Grimm originally set them down: bold, primal, just frightening enough, and endlessly engaging.

-- A Treasury of Children’s Literature – This is a great starter version for young children.
-It contains a few rhymes, stories, legends, fables and fairy tales from each of our recommendations listed above.
-The stories are NOT the same versions because they have been translated by different authors, but we found it to be a perfect starter collection with limited illustrations for our family.
-We began reading the stories in this book to our daughter when she was halfway through her third year.
+A Treasury of Children’s Literature – This is an excellent starter fairy tale edition for young children.
+It contains a few rhymes, stories, legends, fables, and fairy tales from our above recommendations.
+We think this book of short stories for children is a perfect starter collection.
+It has limited illustrations for our family looking for a book of fairy tales for toddlers, preschoolers, and kindergarteners.
+We began reading our daughter the fairy tale stories in this book when she was halfway through her third year.

-- An Illustrated Treasury of Scottish Folk and Fairy Tales – Award-winning children’s author Theresa Breslin has collected the best-loved tales from all over Scotland.
-Retelling each in its own individual style, she presents funny tales, moving tales and enchanting fairy tales.
-Soar with the goshawk, dive with selkies and battle with the stoorworm — these are the creatures of Scottish folklore.
+An Illustrated Treasury of Scottish Folk and Fairy Tales – Award-winning children’s author Theresa Breslin has collected the best-loved tales and enchanting stories from all over Scotland in this collection of folk and fairy tales.

-Read aloud fairy tales, folk tales, myths, and legends aloud to our children has many benefits.
-Read aloud fairy tales can aid child development and help kids develop into creative, intelligent, and emotionally whole human beings.
+Reading fairy tales, folk tales, myths, and legends aloud to our children has many benefits.
+First, they can aid child development by helping children develop into creative, intelligent, and emotionally whole human beings.

-Fairy tales read aloud can also instill a love of reading, improve vocabulary, develop the imagination, increase intelligence, and more!
-You may also like this collection of Children’s books that teach important life lessons.
+Fairy tales read aloud in the lap of a caring adult can instill a love of reading, improve vocabulary, develop imagination, increase intelligence, and more!
+You may also like this collection of children’s books that teach important life lessons.

 Learn more about Rhythms of Play HERE!